ArchipelagoMW/Archipelago/worlds/lingo/docs/en_Lingo.md

   on, the doors become items and only open up once you receive the corresponding item.
 The panel sets that would ordinarily open the doors become locations.

-* **Color shuffle**: There are ten different colours of puzzle in the game, each representing a different mechanic.
+* **Color shuffle**: There are ten different colors of puzzle in the game, each representing a different mechanic.
 With color shuffle on, you would start with only access to white puzzles.
-Puzzles of other colours will require you to receive an item in order to solve them (e.g. you can't solve any red puzzles until you receive the "Red" item).
+Puzzles of other colors will require you to receive an  item in order to solve them (e.g. you can't solve any red puzzles until you receive the "Red" item).

 * **Panel shuffle**: Panel shuffling replaces the puzzles on each panel with different ones.
 So far, the only mode of panel shuffling is "rearrange" mode, which simply shuffles the already-existing puzzles from the base game onto